SteeltoeOSS/Documentation/README.md

 If you are using VS Code as your editor, there is a [super sweet plugin for docfx](https://marketplace.visualstudio.com/items?itemName=tintoy.docfx-assistant).
 All it really does is discover `UID`'s and provide intellisense with the `@` char is typed in markdown.

+Also you can use *most* of the features included in Microsoft's [docs authoring pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).

 ## Folders

 - /api: holds the project documentation markdown and table of contents